oliver-oloughlin/kvdex/README.md

 The "forEach" method is used for executing a callback function for multiple documents in the KV store.
 It takes an optional options argument that can be used for filtering of documents and pagination.
-If no options are given, "forEach" will execute the callback function for all documents in the collection.
+If no options are given, the callback function will be executed for all documents in the collection.

 ```ts
 // Log the username of every user document